turbot/steampipe-plugin-launchdarkly/docs/tables/launchdarkly_team.md

   last_modified <= now() - interval '30' day;
 ```

-### List the teams that has been synced with an external identity provider
+### List the teams that have been synced with an external identity provider

 ```sql
 select